ISTA 1A Package Testing

 ISTA 1A package testing evaluates the performance of a packaged product weighing under 150 pounds.
 As an ISTA and ISO 17025 certified lab, we realize the importance of integrity testing of packages weighing less than 150lbs.
 Meeting the ISTA 1A integrity testing requirements can be difficult.
 We understand the challenges and guide companies through the process.

-Keystone provides comprehensive reports shortly after completion of the testing.
+Keystone Package Testing provides comprehensive reports shortly after completion of the testing.
 When packages do not meet the requirements, we assist with finding solutions.
 We are in constant communication throughout the test process.
-Lastly, Keystone Package Testing’s proven process helps avoid product launch delays.
+Lastly, Keystone’s proven process helps avoid product launch delays.

 ISTA Test Procedure 1A was established to test individually-packaged products weighing 150 pounds or less.
-The ISTA 1 series of tests challenge the capabilities of the package and product to withstand transport hazards.
+Furthermore, the ISTA 1 series of tests challenge the capabilities of the package and product to withstand transport hazards.
 This transit testing procedure is considered an integrity test.

 The benefits of ISTA testing are numerous.
 Package testing promotes customer satisfaction through non-damaged products.
 It also provides economic benefits or fewer returns and damage claims.
 Keystone Package Testing assists companies in identifying potential problems before they become actual problems.